minghao-wu/minghao-wu.github.io/_publications/emnlp-2018-utility.md

 ```
 @InProceedings{Wu+:2018,
   author    = {Wu, Minghao and Liu, Fei  and  Cohn, Trevor},
-  title     = {Natural Language Processing Not At All from Scratch: the Utility of Hand-crafted Features in Deep Learning},
+  title     = {Evaluating the Utility of Hand-crafted Features in Sequence Labelling},
   booktitle = {Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018)},
   year      = {2018},
   address   = {Brussels, Belgium},